KEEP WACO BEAUTIFUL

 GARDENS IN WACO, TEXAS

 Thanks to our donors, sponsors, and grants, we’ve been able to establish several gardens around Waco, Texas!
+With over 45 years of beautification efforts, we have continued to make placemaking, green spaces, and community gardens for our residents to enjoy.

 Tree Plantings